 The 11 Most Stylish and Comfortable Slip-On Shoes for Flying and Traveling

 Travel shoes should cover the three Cs: comfortable, convenient, and cute.
-Finding shoes that cover all three criteria can be a challenge, but it's crucial to think extra hard about your feet when you know you'll have a long-haul flight, TSA checkpoints, and airline treks to deal with.
+Finding shoes that meet all three criteria can be a challenge, but it's crucial to think extra hard about your feet when you know you'll have a long-haul flight, TSA checkpoints, and airline treks to deal with.
 Slip-on shoes are usually your best bet, and they have the added bonus of being a versatile shoe to wear when you reach your destination.
 The following 11 slip-on shoe options will allow you to put your best foot forward on your next travel day and beyond.

 Best Status Slip-On